Skip to main content

 • Combine Filters for Precision: Use combinations of filters like location and visitor behavior to create highly personalized experiences.

-• A/B Test Filters: Regularly A/B test different filters and content variations to see which version resonates better with your audience.
+• A/B Test Filters: Regularly A/B test different filters and pages to see which version resonates better with your audience.

 • Monitor and Optimize: Continuously review performance metrics to fine-tune your filters for better results.